habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo start vdc-webui

 If everything went right, Wakame-vdc is now up and running.
 Start a web browser and surf to `192.168.3.100:9000`.
 Log in with user `demo` and password `demo`.

+The `lucid5d` image has password login through ssh enabled.
+After starting instances you are able to log in using username `ubuntu` and password `ubuntu`.
+You are of course also able to log in using username `ubuntu` and a key pair registered with Wakame-vdc.

+Check out the [[basic usage guide|Basic-usage]] if you're not sure were to go from here.